Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 1391D: arm lower, greatly simplified
 - 1392A: fixed self-intersection
 - 1394B: cut forearm
+- 1396A: craggy, badly converted
+- 13981: wrong eye position
+- 13982: consistency w/81  (83=tofu, was also redrawn during this campaign)
+- 13984: consistency w/81
 - 13A6E: wings in V-shape
 - 13A79: differ from 13A7A, maybe draw hind legs in other fashion
 - 13AA3: rotate 90°